 A series of engagement and outreach events in the Lanesboro area the week of January 15, 2018

 Ben Weaver is a songwriter, musician, poet, letterpress printer, and adventure advocate whose experiences touring long distances by bicycle provide a unique starting point for connecting Lanesboro area residents with natural spaces, finding ways to give back through outreach with seniors and students, and build community through storytelling workshops and exchanges that help awaken greater reciprocity between people and the land.
-His special blend of poetic advocacy, humble demeanor and talent as a communicator are sure to inspire and energize the people of Lanesboro during his residency here January 15 – 20, 2018 as part of the Performing Artist Engagement Program.
+His special blend of poetic advocacy, humble demeanor and talent as a communicator inspired and energized the people of Lanesboro during his residency here January 15 – 20, 2018 as part of the Performing Artist Engagement Program.

 For Ben, an artist is a person who believes in the impossible.
 They are the representatives of awe, the kinds of people who set off into the storm with no matches.
 Artists are the ones who lay down on the ground and wrestle with the wolves, metaphorically and sometimes literally.
 Artists keep the truth of a spirit breathing, constantly in pursuit of an energy, a source, a language larger than the sum of our petty concerns.
 For Ben, it’s about reciprocity, a way of listening and sharing, observing and making for more than oneself.
 The artist makes visible for a moment the potential of the human spirit for those who may not otherwise be able to see it.

 As an artist that has traveled by bicycle around Lake Michigan and the length of the Mississippi River, Ben Weaver is exceptionally motivated to take risks as a community builder by putting himself into new and different situations for authentic community engagement that draws upon his experiences in order to bring new perspectives and a renewed sense of energy and urgency to the work and lives of Lanesboro area community members.